awsdocs/aws-parallelcluster-user-guide/doc_source/getting-started-configuring-parallelcluster.md

 Beginning VPC creation.
 Please do not leave the terminal until the creation is finalized
 ```

-If you don't create a new VPC\. you must select an existing VPC
+If you don't create a new VPC, you must select an existing VPC\.

+If you choose to have AWS ParallelCluster create the VPC, make a note of the VPC ID so you can use the AWS CLI to delete it later\.

 ```
 Automate VPC creation? (y/n) [n]: n